bruno-braga/metronome/README.md

 ## Step 1

-Behaviours added towards the action state of the metronome's(is running or not)
+- Behaviours added towards the action state of the metronome's(is running or not)

 ## Step 2

-Behaviours added towards turning the metronome's light ON and OFF
+- Behaviours added towards turning the metronome's light ON and OFF

+## Step 3

+- Behaviours added towards the relationship between the click of the metronome and the color of the lights
+- Beheaviour added towards stopping the metronome

 ### Build Setup